 Check out our Spec Sheet for recommendations on board length/width based on weight and shoe size.
 You'll notice that these recommended ranges are pretty broad, and that's because a lot it comes down to factors like personal preference, experience level, riding style, and preferred terrain.
 If you are new to the sport, like a softer flex pattern, want greater turning maneuverability, or typically ride mellower terrain, you should probably choose a length on the shorter end of the spectrum.
 If you are an aggressive rider, like a stiffer board, will be carrying a lot of weight on your back, or typically ride steeper or wide open terrain, you should look at the longer end of the spectrum.

 Some folks say you can go shorter with rocker and still have as much float as you want.
 They're right.
 Others say you can ride a longer board since rocker gives a board greater maneuverability.
 They're right too.
 It's really all a matter of personal preference.
 In general, we recommend that you stay pretty true to size with our rockered boards, rather than sizing up or down dramatically.

 Though we are by no means environmental angels, building a more environmentally friendly snowboard was part of the reason Venture was started back in 1999.
-Some of the key things we do include using only Forest Stewardship Council certified woods for our cores from day one (ensuring the wood was grown and harvested in a sustainable manner), powering our factory with wind since 2004, and donating to environmental causes as a member of 1% For The Planet since 2006.
+Some of the key things we do include using only sustainably grown and harvested wood for our cores from day one, powering our factory with wind since 2004, and using topsheet material made from the oil of castor beans rather than petroleum.
 You can read more about our commitment to conservation here.